The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 Scatter plot showing auto insurance and fuel costs as a share of household income for all 50 states; Louisiana ranks highest at 8.59% combined burden despite below-average gas prices, while California pays the most per gallon and ranks 23rd.

 The states that rank highest for combined driving cost burden did not get there for a single reason.
-Three separate forces operate in the data, and they overlap in ways the price-at-the-pump story cannot capture.
+Three separate forces shape the rankings, and they overlap in ways the price-at-the-pump story doesn't show.

 coins2 icon

-See MoneyGeek's car insurance rates by state for a full breakdown of what drives premium differences across the country.
+MoneyGeek's car insurance rates by state provide a full breakdown of what drives premium differences across the country.

 car2Colored icon